-Description of the model experiments
+Description of the Model Experiments

 To ensure future reproducibility of our results, we provide additional details on our experiments in this appendix.
-As described in section 3b, the perturbation consists of applying a uniform 4 K 592 temperature increase at all atmospheric gridpoints in the cloud microphysics schemes of our two 593 models, while the rest of the model physics as well as the dynamics modules experience the "real" temperature.
-Furthermore, the Wegener-Bergeron-Findeisen (WBF) mechanism (Wegener 1911; 595 Bergeron 1935; Findeisen 1938), which converts cloud liquid water to ice or snow, also depends on 596 the difference between saturation vapor pressure over liquid water $(e{sl})$ and over ice $(e{si})$ , and this difference is directly related to temperature.
-For this process only, we perturb $e{\rm sl}$ and $e{\rm si}$ consistent 598 with a 4 K warming, following the Clausius-Clapeyron relationship.
-Other temperature-dependent 599 terms in the WBF process rate calculation (Rotstayn et al. 2000, Eqs.
-2-5; Morrison and Gettelman 2008, Eq.
-21) are also adjusted for a 4 K warming.
-601 Tables A1 and A2 list the microphysical processes that are perturbed.
-In AM2.1, these pro-602 cesses are found in the strat\cloud.f90 source file; in CESM-CAM5, the relevant source file is micro\mg1\0.F90.
+As described in section 3b, the perturbation consists of applying a uniform 4-K temperature increase at all atmospheric grid points in the cloud microphysics schemes of our two models, while the rest of the model physics as well as the dynamics modules experience the "real" temperature.
+In addition to the temperaturedependent processes, the WBF mechanism (Wegener 1911; Bergeron 1935; Findeisen 1938), which converts cloud liquid water to ice or snow, also depends on the difference between saturation vapor pressure over liquid water (e{sl}) and over ice (e{si}) , and this difference is directly related to temperature.
+For this process only, we perturb $e{\rm sl}$ and $e{\rm si}$ consistent with a 4-K warming, following the Clausius-Clapeyron relationship.
+Other temperature-dependent terms in the WBF process rate calculation [Rotstayn et al. 2000, their Eqs.
+(2)-(5); Morrison and Gettelman (2008, their Eq.
+(21)] are also adjusted for a 4-K warming.

+Tables A1 and A2 list the microphysical processes that are perturbed.
+In AM2.1, these processes are found in the strat_cloud.f90 source file; in CESM-CAM5, the relevant source file is micro_mg1_0.F90.
 All of the perturbed processes involve the ice phase, and can therefore occur only within specific temperature ranges.
 The overall effect of increasing temperature is therefore to suppress ice-forming processes (and allow ice-depleting processes) within certain temperature ranges.